ShilajitRath/shilajitrath/README.md

 <p align="left"> <img src="https://wallpaperaccess.com/full/1325192.jpg" /> </p>
 - 🌱 I’m currently learning **Machine Learning**

-- 💬 Ask me about **Data Science, Machine Learning, Artifical Intellegence and little bit of Mathematics and Physics.**
+- 💬 Ask me about **Data Science, Machine Learning, Artificial Intelligence, and a little bit of Mathematics and Physics.**

-- 📫 How to reach me **shilajitrath01@gmail.com**
+- 📫 How to reach me : **shilajitrath01@gmail.com**

-- ⚡ Fun fact **I have a quantum mechanics joke.
+- ⚡ Fun fact : **I have a quantum mechanics joke.
 It's both funny and not funny at the same time.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">